UreaLaden/LearningPython/README.md

 analyzer.py:
              Allows the user to manage investments or liabilities as well as provide recommendations on how to best pay off a given amount of debt.
 Used this project to experiment with classes and file intercommunication.
 Depends on loan_analyzer.py and investment_analyzer.py.

+GetStateList:
+              Scrapes an article containing the 50 states, extracting their full names and abbreviations then exporting to a CSV